 A boat trip to Iles aux Oiseaux and the Cabanes Tchanquées

 There are several companies that offer both group and private tours to these and other parts of the bay.
 You can go by regular boat or by pinasse, which is a traditional boat from Arcachon.
 The tours are usually in French but many of the guides speak some English and can easily explain the most important details.
 The tour leaves from Jetée Thiers, located on the main beach of Arcachon.
-You can also get more information about different tours in the tourist office.
+You can also get more information about different tours in the tourist office or on this website.

 Dune du Pilat – the amazing sand dune